 Reason 2: Because it’s not that difficult

 We anglophones don’t have the greatest reputation for speaking foreign languages, but French is the one language in which many of us can at least utter a few words.
-This is due not only to the aforementioned similarities, but also to the fact that it’s taught widely in schools, French-speaking countries continue to be popular tourist destinations, and French words tend to pop up sporadically in high brow texts that are trying to be a little more high brow.
-Admittedly there are a few finicky grammar rules to learn, but generally speaking, English grammar corresponds relatively closely to French grammar.
+This is due not only to the aforementioned similarities, but also to the fact that it’s taught widely in schools.
+Also, French-speaking countries continue to be popular tourist destinations, and French words tend to pop up sporadically in high-brow texts that are trying to be a little more high-brow.
+Admittedly, there are a few finicky grammar rules to learn, but generally speaking, English grammar corresponds relatively closely to French grammar.

 Reason 3: Because French is more than just France